-The IRS released the 2020 Form W-4, Employee’s Withholding Certificate.
-The 2020 Form W-4 is very different from previous versions due to the federal tax law changes that took place in 2018.
+The IRS released a new Form W-4, Employee’s Withholding Certificate in 2020.
+The new Form W-4 is very different from previous versions prior to 2020 due to the federal tax law changes that took place in 2018.
 Allowances are no longer used for the redesigned form.
 The Payroll Department has compiled the following information and tools to assist you with this new form change:

 Current Form W-4 Withholdings:

-- If you are a current employee, you do not have to complete a 2020 Form W-4.
+- If you are a current employee hired prior to 1/1/2020, you do not have to complete a new Form W-4.

 - If you choose to not submit a new form, withholding will continue based on your previously submitted form.

-- If you do not complete a new form, the default is Single.
+- If you do not complete a new form, the default is Single or Married filing Separately

-Who SHOULD consider reviewing and updating the new 2020 Form W-4:
+Who SHOULD consider reviewing and updating their Form W-4:

 - Significant job/salary change for you or your spouse